Pharaoh (video game): Expansion pack

 The game was complemented with an expansion pack called Cleopatra: Queen of the Nile, developed by BreakAway Games the following year, which extended the game's main campaign into the Hellenistic period.
 Both the original game and expansion pack are commonly referred to, and may be purchased as one, under the title Pharaoh and Cleopatra.

+Reception

+Cleopatra received "generally favourable reviews" according to the review aggregation website Metacritic.
+Brenesal of GamePro said that the game was "just plain fun to watch, with its crowded streets thronged with servants, magistrates, and immigrants.
+There's a simulation aspect to Cleopatra that makes it resemble SimCity 3000, but with more individual personality."

 Legacy

 Sequels

 The next game in City Building series, Zeus: Master of Olympus, was released in 2000.
 The game features a number of changes, including being set in Ancient Greece as well as changes to certain gameplay mechanics; however, it is considered to be in most aspects very similar to Pharaoh.
 In 2004, another game in the series was set in Ancient Egypt: Immortal Cities: Children of the Nile.

 Remake

 A remake titled Pharaoh: A New Era was announced in August 2020 by Triskell Interactive and Dotemu.
 Early development planned new code for modern computer systems and an updated user interface, and to include the campaign modes from both Pharaoh and the Cleopatra: Queen of the Nile expansion.
-The remake was released on February 15, 2023.
+The remake was released on 15 February 2023.